terraform-aws-modules/terraform-aws-autoscaling/README.md

 The following combinations are supported to conditionally create resources and/or use externally created resources within the module:

+Note: the default behavior of the module is to create an autoscaling group and launch template.

 - Disable resource creation (no resources created):

 ```hcl